 Welcome to the website for the Communicative Mind Laboratory (Co-Mind) in the Department of Communication at UCLA.
-Co-Mind's research is on how human cognition and communication support each other.
-We study how individuals interact in small groups, such as in perspective-taking and conversation.
-We also study how these processes come together in larger groups, such as in social media.
-A general goal of our research is to uncover how cognition and communication work together in time, using techniques inspired by dynamical systems theory.
+We conduct research on the cognitive science of communication.
+Our focus is on dynamics—how communication and cognition are coordinated in time.
 The lab's research involves a diversity of methods, including corpus and large-scale data analysis, behavioral experimentation, and computational modeling.
-We are located in UCLA's Rolfe Hall and the Luskin Commons.
-See some core readings here for example projects.
+We are located in Rolfe Hall.

 [8/1/19] I'll be presenting at the Society for Chaos Theory in Psychology & Life Sciences